The Man with the Golden Arm (novel)

 The Man with the Golden Arm is a novel by Nelson Algren, published by Doubleday in November 1949.
 One of the seminal novels of post-World War II American letters, The Man with the Golden Arm is widely considered Algren's greatest and most enduring work.
 It won the National Book Award in 1950.

 The novel details the trials and hardships of illicit card dealer "Frankie Machine", along with an assortment of colourful characters, on Chicago's Near Northwest Side.
-A veteran of World War II, Frankie struggles to stabilize his personal life while trying to make ends meet and fight a growing addiction to morphine.
+A veteran of World War II, Frankie struggles to stabilize his personal life while trying to make ends meet and fight a growing morphine addiction.
 Much of the story takes place during the immediate postwar period along Division Street and Milwaukee Avenue in the old Polish Downtown.

 Plot summary

 The events of the novel take place between 1946 and 1948, primarily on the Near Northwest Side of Chicago.
 The title character is Francis Majcinek, known as "Frankie Machine," a young man of about 30 who is a gifted card dealer and an amateur drummer.
 While serving in World War II, Frankie is treated for shrapnel in his abdomen and medicated with morphine.
 He develops an addiction to the drug, although initially in the story he believes he can control his habit.

 Frankie lives in a small apartment on Division Street in a Polish neighborhood with his wife, Sophie (nicknamed "Zosh").
 Sophie has been using a wheelchair since a drunk-driving incident caused by Frankie (although the novel implies that her paralysis is psychological in nature).
 She spends most of her time looking out the window and watching the nearby elevated rail line.
 She takes out her frustrations by fighting with her husband, and she uses his guilt to keep him from leaving her.
 The turmoil in their relationship only spurs on his addiction.

 Frankie works nights dealing in backroom card games operated by "Zero" Schwiefka.
 He aspires to join the Musicians' Union and work with jazz drummer Gene Krupa, but this dream never materializes.
 His constant companion and protégé is Solly "Sparrow" Saltskin, a feeble-minded half-Jewish thief who specializes in stealing and selling dogs; Frankie gets Sparrow a job as a "steerer," watching the door to the card games and drawing in gamblers.